 The legendary Jaques Demy directs the legendary Jeanne Moreau in this peculiar existential gambling drama that takes a romantic turn even if it's a somewhat dark one.
 Moreau is absolutely magnetic as the mentally scattered gambling addict Jacki.
 She inhabits this character like she's lived it her entire life.
 Jacki's not necessarily likeable with her cold dark heart but you can't turn away as sometimes she reveals vulnerability.
 Jean (Claude Mann) the conflicted gambler who becomes enamoured by Jacki is also impeccably portrayed.
 Then there is France photographed in black and white which is stunning.
 Bay Of Angels is not just a character study par excellence it is movie making of the high calibre variety.

 I don't want to write prescient because the George Orwell story Nineteen Eighty Four has been relevant to society ever since it was published in 1949.
 1984 mirrors the stupidity going on right now on both sides of the political spectrum ie. The fascistic police state and the authoritarian left.
 Both of which are totalitarian.
-Although 1984 is largely a critique of what goes wrong with the regressive extreme left once left to their own devices.
-This cautionary tale is so pertinent to this very minute.
+Although 1984 is a critique of what goes wrong with the regressive extreme left once left to their own devices.
+This cautionary tale is pertinent to this very minute.
 Big Brother style law enforcement surveillance is prevalent now days and in a lot of cases justice depends upon it.
 Cancel culture is right here as Winston Smith's (John Hurt) actual job.
 His job is to unperson people, wipe out any evidence that they ever existed.
 Sound familiar?
 Is George Orwell not taught in schools or universities anymore.
 I can't imagine many professors wanting their students to read this indictment of their extreme leftist doctrine of unfreedom of speech and compelled political correctness.
 What would happen if the kids realised they've diminished themselves as individuals at the behest of authoritarian groupthink?

 1984's most applicable to today's situation with fake news and computerised manipulation of narratives towards your particular political bias despite the facts and the truth.
 Sorry, I mean we could all write an essay, a thesis or a phd dissertation on this subject and probably have.
 This really does feel like school but you know how you always used to say to teachers "What relevance is this going to have on my life?"
 I think a teacher/lecturer could confidently say this is probably the most relevant and useful topic you'll ever learn about in the education system.